osg-htc/dosar/docs/ASP2022/02-OurJobManager.md

 This exercise should help you understand the basics of how Condor is installed, what Condor processes (a.k.a. daemons) are running, and what they do.

 ## Login to the Condor submit computer
-Before you start, make sure you are logged into `user-training.osgconnect.net`
+Before you start, make sure you are logged into `https://notebook.ospool.osg-htc.org/hub/login` with your Gmail or GitHub account.

 ```
 $ hostname
-user-training.osgconnect.net
+jupyter-...-40gmail-2ecom
 ```

-You should have been given your name and password previously.
-If you don't know them, talk to us.

 ## Looking at our Condor installation